simonha9/Artify/README.md

   - Blob storage for saving pdf files or other large files, as well as thumbnauils / image storage
 - meilisearch (2)
   - mass search for text from all documents - return documents/images that match keywords (like elasticsearch)
+- celery (2)
+  - to make extraction nonblocking and instead return a status

 ### Challenge Points